conan-io/docs/examples/commands/pkglists.rst

 Listing packages and downloading them
 -------------------------------------

-A first simple use case could listing some recipes and/or binaries in a server, and then downloading them.
+A first simple use case could be listing some recipes and/or binaries in a server, and then downloading them.

-We can do any ``conan list``, for example, to list all ``zlib`` versions above 1.2.11, the latest recipe revision, all Windows binaries for that latest recipe revision, and finally the latest package revision for every binary.
+We can do any ``conan list``, for example, to list all ``zlib`` versions above ``1.2.11``, the latest recipe revision, all Windows binaries for that latest recipe revision, and finally the latest package revision for every binary.
 Note that if we want to actually download something later, it is necessary to specify the ``latest`` package revision, otherwise only the recipes will be downloaded.